DallasBankruptcy Lawyer Holly Guelich – Bankruptcy Explained

 The concept of bankruptcy is historical and biblical.
 Historically, debtors were physically punished.
 “Bankruptcy” is the interruption of that punishment.
 In Deuteronomy and Nehemiah **(see bottom of page), it is provided that debts shall be forgiven every 7 years.

 What is the difference between a Chapter 13 bankruptcy and a Chapter 7 bankruptcy?

 In a Chapter 13 bankruptcy, the debtor (the person filing the bankruptcy) maintains possession of their property (both exempt property and non-exempt) and pays to the trustee their disposable income for a period of at least 36 months and up to 60 months.
 Disposable income is generally defined as the difference between gross income and reasonable and necessary living expenses.
+Of course, taxes and insurance are deducted from those numbers.
 Such definition has been affected by the 2005 bankruptcy laws.
-A Chapter 13 bankruptcy is also referred to as a “reorganization”or “repayment” case.
+A Chapter 13 bankruptcy is also referred to as a “reorganization” or “repayment” case.
 Many people mistakenly believe that they have to pay all of the people that they owe back in full in a chapter 13 and that is not so.
-You pay back what your budget shows that can afford using certain new calculations.
+You pay back what your budget shows that can afford using certain calculations.

 What determines whether a Chapter 13 bankruptcy or a Chapter 7 bankruptcy is preferable

 A Chapter 13 bankruptcy requires that you have disposable income.(money left over after you pay your normal bills like utilities, food, rent, car payments etc–not including credit card payments) If you do not have any disposable income, you may not be able to qualify for a Chapter 13 bankruptcy and a Chapter 7 bankruptcy may be your only option.